 Staff had an awareness of the risks associated with sepsis.
-Staff told us they would make triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+Staff had completed training and were aware where necessary to refer patients for specialist care.

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.